Unthrottled/event-sourcing-workshop/README.md

 With that in mind, when the application first loads in the browser, the UI will first attempt to get a list of all of the pod members that currently are active in **Pod Supreme**

 It will `GET` this information at `/api/pod/members`.
-It is ONLY going to accept a JSON array:
+It is ONLY going to respond with a JSON array:

 ```javascript 1.8
 Content-Type: application/json